retrobrews/gbc-games/README.md

  - Tom Atom<br />
  - Ultima III<br />

-*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please let me know immi on retrobrewsATgmail.com.
+*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please let me know immi on email.
 Thanks!